 Garnish with Chile Flakes

 Amuse bouche of fresh green goddess lobster salad with arugula on homemade tortilla crisp.
-Chilled, briny sweet chunks of lobster, with a crunch.
+Briny chilled sweet chunks of lobster with a crunch.
 Divine.
-There is also a Maine Lobster Salad On Baby Iceberg Lettuce Wedge on the menu.
+And a lovely light start to the decadence we knew was coming.

-… served with their signature 4 Chile Lime Dipping Sauce.
-A delicate blend including spearmint and chiles.
-This sauce and Judy’s house made catsup are so often requested that they bottled them both and are available on the merchandise page.
+… served with signature 4 Chile Lime Dipping Sauce, a delicate blend with spearmint and chiles.
+This sauce and Judy’s house made catsup are so often requested that they’ve bottled them both and are available on the merchandise page.

-We looked over the menu for fifteen minutes and just couldn’t make up our minds, so I asked our server Allison to recommend something decadent.
+We looked over the menu for twenty minutes (having previously checked it online many times) and still just could not make up our minds!
+We wanted to devour it all.
+So we asked our server Allison to recommend something decadent.
+Because Santacafe knows how to fire up the heavenly.
 Without missing a beat she suggested the Blue Corn Chicken Confit Enchiladas with Red and Green Chile, Asadero Cheese and Calabacitas.

-… with tender chicken breast and julienned zucchini, peppers with fresh corn.
-And creamy melted cheese.
-I found it best to revolve the plate around like a carousel to create perfect bites.
-(Allison, you were so right … lush mouthwatering delicious!)
+Tender chicken breast and julienned zucchini, peppers with fresh corn.
+Creamy melted cheese.
+We revolved the plate around like a carousel sharing perfect bite after bite.
+(Allison, you were so right … lush mouthwatering delicious.)

+Hmmmm?
 What could make this day even more perfect?
-A Green Chile Cheeseburger … the New Mexico welcome we’ve come to love.
+A New Mexico welcome we’ve come to love — the Green Chile Cheeseburger of course!
 With thick sharp melted cheddar on house brioche bun, perfectly buttered and toasted.
-Mr.D said that the chiles were a delicious medium heat, and Judy’s Catsup with guava, apricot and molasses really sent it over the top …
+Mr.D said that the chiles were an herb-y delicious medium heat, and Judy’s Catsup with guava, apricot and molasses really sent it over the top.
+This is a burger to crave.
+You know, just re-live it again and again.
+Something we really wouldn’t mind taste testing for the rest of our lives …

-… with a side of Rosemary Potato Chips.
+… with a side of crunchy not-too-salty Rosemary Potato Chips.

-Just when I thought I’d made up my mind about the “Pie or Cake?” question, this sent me back over to the cake side.
+Just when we thought we’d made up our minds about the “Pie or Cake?” question, very much like the Red or Green?
+This blissed out creamy sweetness sent us over to the cake side.
 Ready for this?
 It’s a marbled angel food and chiffon cake with lemon mousse, creme Chantilly and fresh berries.
 Think you’re too full for dessert? … this will change your mind.
-Light and moist with vanilla, then lemon, then tangy lemon sauce and bite of sweet ripe berry… far and away the best Daffodil Cake I’ve ever tasted.
+Light and moist with vanilla, then lemon, then tangy lemon sauce and bite of sweet ripe berry… O sweet mystery of life.
+We found you.

-Located just two blocks from the main historic plaza, hidden down an unassuming corridor … all of your worries go away in this place, where once discovered becomes a favorite on the “Santa Fe Highlights” must-do list.
+Located just two blocks from the main historic plaza, hidden down an unassuming corridor, all of your worries go away in this space where once discovered becomes a favorite on the “Santa Fe Highlights” must-do list.

-Chosen as New Mexico’s Most Romanic Restaurant in Every State, GMA’s Most Memorable Food Moments, featured on Food Network’s Giada’s Weekend Getaway, and recipient of numerous awards.
-I’d Order That again.
-And again!
+Chosen as New Mexico’s Most Romanic Restaurant in Every State, GMA’s Most Memorable Food Moments, featured on Food Network’s Giada’s Weekend Getaway, and recipient of numerous awards, we go back again whenever possible.

-Many thanks to Bobby, Judy, the chefs, kitchen and wait staff … for a perfectly lovely experience.
+Many thanks to Bobby, Judy, the chefs, kitchen and wait staff for a perfectly lovely experience.
+A favorite Santa Fe Experience to be sure!

 Note: Menus are seasonal, dishes will change throughout the year.
 (Please God that the Daffodil Cake stays forever.)